YonSci/et-realtime-earthquake/README.md

 - **Data Presentation:** Filtered earthquake data is displayed in a **clear** and **concise table** format, with options to **download** the dataset for further analysis.

 - **Interactive Mapping:** An integrated map visualizes **earthquake epicenters**, with markers that provide detailed information-including **location**, **time**, **magnitude**, and **depth** upon interaction and the map tiles are provided by [OpenStreetMap](https://www.openstreetmap.org/).

+- **Count the number of earthquakes** in Ethiopia for the last 24 hours, 7 days, 30 days and any custom date range and provide the results in a table and bar chart format.
 ---

 ## Technology Stack